Welcome to Australian Lithium

 Lithium minerals containing lithia (Li2O), such as spodumene, petalite and lepidolite, are mined from open-cut and underground mines, with the largest producers being Australia, China, Zimbabwe and Canada.

 Lithium-rich brines from salt lakes are located in the Andes of Chile and Argentina and in the Himalayas of China.

-Australia currently has 14 ASX listed companies with Lithium deposits with 5 ASX listed companies with JORC compliant resources and is one of the world's top two producers acccording to the U.S. Geological Survey 2013.
+Australia currently has 14 ASX listed companies with Lithium deposits with four ASX listed companies with JORC compliant resources and in 2016 was the world's top producer acccording to the U.S. Geological Survey 2016.

 Lithium is the lightest of all metals, silvery-white in color, soft and highly reactive and is thought to have been synthesized in the "Big Bang".

 Lithium because of it's reactivity only exists naturally on Earth as chemical compounds usually in "Brines" or "Pegamites".